Egypt–Libya relations: History

 The neighboring countries of Egypt and Libya have historical relations that date back thousands of years.
 The Twenty-third dynasty of Egypt was a regime of Meshwesh Libyan kings, who ruled Upper Egypt between 880 and 734 BC.
-The Greeks established colonies in both countries such Cyrene in Libya and Alexandria in Egypt.
+The Greeks established colonies in both countries such as Cyrene in Libya and Alexandria in Egypt.
 From 305 BC to 30 BC eastern Libya (Cyrenaica) and northern Egypt were ruled by the Ptolemaic Greeks.
 Later Cyrenaica and Egypt became provinces of the Roman Empire.

 Egypt, Cyrenaica and Tripolitania (Western Libya) were conquered by the Arabs of the Umayyad Caliphate between 639 and 644.
 At times Tripolitania was effectively independent of Egypt, as during the period of the Aghlabid dynasty from 800 to 909 AD, while at other times the two countries were united, as under the Fatimid Caliphate from 909 to 1171 AD.
 Egypt became part of the Ottoman Empire in 1517 and Tripoli followed in 1555.
 However, both countries had considerable autonomy.

 From 1882 Egypt was nominally independent but effectively under the control of Britain, while Italy invaded and occupied Libya in 1912.
 The Egypt–Libya border was the scene of see-saw battles between the British and the allied German and Italian forces during World War II, culminating in the Second Battle of El Alamein in October–November 1942 which finally eliminated the threat to the British in Egypt and led to the expulsion of Italy from Libya.

 Libya declared its independence as the Kingdom of Libya in December 1951 under King Idris I. In 1969 a young officer named Muammar Gaddafi led a coup that overthrew King Idris's monarchy.
 From that point, Gaddafi ruled Libya for 42 years until the Libyan Civil War which led to his death and the ousting of his government.

-Egypt won independence after the Egyptian Revolution of 1952.
+Egypt came under an Arab socialist regime after the Egyptian Revolution of 1952 which disbanded the Kingdom of Egypt.
 The leader of this movement, Gamal Abdel Nasser, became second president of the Republic of Egypt in 1956, holding power until his death in 1970.
 Anwar Sadat succeeded Nasser, and after his assassination in 1981 was succeeded as fourth president by Hosni Mubarak, who was in power until the 2011 Egyptian Revolution.

-In April 2021, Egypt has sent two tons of medical aid to Libya, following a meeting between the leader of the Libyan armed forces and the President of Egypt.

-Also in April 2021, Egypt said that the direct flights to Libya will be resumed on April 21.